success etymology

 Descendants of cedere

-ancestor ancestral procedure proceed process processed procession recess recession successful succession
+procedure proceed process recess succession

 Descendants of sub